golemfactory/golem-docs/src/pages/docs/creators/index.md

 type: noicon
 ---

+# Welcome to Golem: Power Your Creations

+The Golem Network is place where your innovative ideas transform into reality on a decentralized computing platform.
+Here, you'll harness the collective power of global computing resources to build, deploy, and manage applications, services or models with unparalleled efficiency and scale.

+Whether you're coding in JavaScript, Python or leveraging no-code solutions, Golem facilitates your access to a vast, decentralized computational network.

-# How do you want to create?
+## How do you want to create?

 {% marginbottom amount="4" %}
 {% /marginbottom %}